HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

         ![](../../../../assets/HCL_Content_Reporting_Update_Items_ReplaceOwnersAuthors.png)

     - In the **User attribute** field, select a user attribute to enable the **Users** field.
 In the **Users** field, enter a corresponding value for the selected attribute.
 For example, if you selected the **Job Title** attribute, enter a job title in the **Users** field and all users with that job title appears in the dropdown.
 Note that this field is a type-ahead input field that displays a list of suggested users according to the input and selected user attribute.
 Only suggested users are valid.
     - You can also select a **Group attribute** to enable the **Groups** field.
 In the **Groups** field, enter a corresponding value for the selected attribute.
-This field is also a type-ahead input field that displays a list of suggested groups according to the input and selected group attribute.
+For example, if you selected the **Display Name** attribute, enter a display name in the **Groups** field and all groups with that display name appears in the dropdown.
+Note that this field is a type-ahead input field that displays a list of suggested groups according to the input and selected group attribute.
 Only suggested groups are valid.

 3. After filling out the fields, click the **Update** button.
     A confirmation dialog box appears.

-4. Note the number of items that will be affected by the update and check that you entered the correct values for properties to update.
+4. Note the number of items to be affected by the update and check if you entered the correct values for properties to update.
 If the values are correct, click the **Update** button.
-Otherwise, you can click **Cancel** and return to the previous dialog where you can change the incorrect values.
+Otherwise, you can click **Cancel** and return to the previous dialog box where you can change the incorrect values.

     ![](../../../../assets/HCL_Content_Reporting_Update_Confirmation_Dialog_OwnersAuthors.png)